-I’m delighted to present our first “Kendal Calling” interview of 2017 in the run up to the Lakes International Comic Art Festival in October, highlighting the event’s many international and British guests.
+I’m delighted to present our second “Kendal Calling” interview of 2017, this time with artist Michael Cho, in the run up to the Lakes International Comic Art Festival in October, highlighting the event’s many international and British guests.
 (Tickets are on sale now).

 Michael Cho is a cartoonist and illustrator based in Toronto, Canada.
 Michael has painted covers for Penguin and Random House, drawn numerous editorial illustrations for clients like the New York Times Book Review, Entertainment Weekly and the New Yorker and has published an art book of his drawings, Back Alleys and Urban Landscapes with Drawn & Quarterly.
 He has also illustrated comics and covers for publishers such as Marvel and DC.

 His first graphic novel, Shoplifter was published by Pantheon in 2014 and debuted on the New York Times Bestseller List.

 He also provided artwork for this year’s massive Wondercon event in Anaheim.

 What are you working on, comics-wise, right now, and when will it be published?